Wixel/Frank-Sinatra/README.md

 * Integrating test coverage or a template to build test from
 * Wire up some of the other Gems to show how they can be used

-# License #

-Copyright &copy; 2013 Wixel <team@wixelhq.com>

-Frank-Sinatra is distributed under an MIT-style license.
-See LICENSE for details.